 To connect a printer using the printer connector, proceed as follows:

-- 1 Plug the printer cable (1) supplied with the printer into the printer connector (2) identified by the 📇 symbol. - 2 Plug the printer power cord (3) into an AC outlet.
+- 1 Plug the printer power cord (1) into an AC outlet. - 2 Plug the printer cable (2) supplied with the printer into the printer connector (3) identified by the 🖺 symbol.